 In Britain, it is inevitable that it will rain especially throughout the Autumn and Winter months.
-That is why rain cover is top of our list.
-You don’t want your little one getting wet and cold so having a rain cover installed on your pushchair can come in very handy when you’re not expecting rain.
+That is why a rain cover is top of our list.
+You don't want your little one getting wet and cold so having a rain cover installed on your pushchair can come in very handy when you're not expecting rain.

 Baby parasols a great for protecting your bundle of joy for UV rays.
 Find one that easily attaches to your pushchair.

 When heading out, you will always have your changing bag with you.
 Finding one that straps easily to your pushchair will be a fresh of breath air, rather than lugging it around on your shoulder.

 This is a great addition to your pushchair if you have a baby and a toddler.
 Toddlers never want to sit in their pushchair once they have sound there feet, so instead of pushing around a double pushchair, attach a buggy board to the back and let them have fun riding along.